 Our website uses only the absolutely necessary cookies that are required to ensure its proper operation.

-The CPI is compiled following a series of techniques such as the use of a single classification system (ECOICOP), the choice of the type of calculation of individual indicators, the geographical and population coverage, the coverage of species, the common base year (2015=100) etc.
+The CPI is compiled following a series of techniques such as the use of a single classification system (ECOICOP ver.2), the choice of the type of calculation of individual indices, the geographical and population coverage, the coverage of goods and services, and the common base year (2025=100), etc.

-CPI covers the final monetary consumption expenditure of the household sector by resident households only.
-More specifically, CPI covers prices of goods and services in Nicosia, Larnaca, Limassol and Paphos.
-For each city the fluctuations of prices per product each month are weighted according to their population.
-Prices are recorded on predetermined dates and within a period of 3 weeks each month, except for fruits, vegetables and fuels whose prices are collected on a weekly basis.
+The CPI covers the final monetary consumption expenditure of the household sector, by resident households only.
+More specifically, the CPI covers prices of goods and services in Nicosia, Larnaca, Limassol and Paphos.
+For each city, the monthly price fluctuations per product and service are weighted according to the population.
+Prices are recorded on predetermined dates during the month, except for fruits, vegetables, meat and fuels, whose prices are collected on a weekly basis.

 Monthly

-The CPI is announced on the first Thursday of the month following the reporting month with a relevant Press Release.
-The data are updated on the online database CYSTAT-DB on CYSTAT's web Portal.
-Data are available in the form of predefined tables also, until December 2021.
+The CPI is announced on the first Thursday of the month following the reporting month with a relevant press release and, at the same time, the data are updated in the online database CYSTAT-DB on CYSTAT's web Portal.

-Price indices: Fluctuation of the index per month, comparison with the corresponding month of the previous year, comparison with the corresponding period of the previous year, ECOICOP classification, fluctuation of the Index by economic origin per month and comparison with the corresponding period of the previous year, time series with bases 1992, 2005 and 2015, inflation for the period 1960-current year and timeseries of the price index excluding excise duties for the period 1990-current year.
+Price indices: fluctuation of the index per month; comparison with the corresponding month of the previous year; comparison with the corresponding period of the previous year; ECOICOP ver.2 classification; fluctuation of the Index by economic origin per month and comparison with the corresponding period of the previous year; time series with bases 1986, 1992, 2005, 2015 and 2025, inflation for the period 1960-current year; and timeseries of the price index excluding increases in excise duties for the period 2000-current year.

-European classification of individual consumption according to purpose (ECOICOP).
+European classification of individual consumption according to purpose (ECOICOP ver.2).

 It is compiled for national purposes.